MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sign-extension.md

 3. Sign your apps by running one of the following commands:

-Signing with a managed identity or locally:
+Signing with a managed identity:

 ```powershell
 sign code azure-key-vault --azure-key-vault-url "https://MyKeyvault.vault.azure.net/" `